Achievable logoAchievable logo

 • Foreign governments

 American municipalities have a history of issuing Eurodollar bonds, but the federal government does not.
-Treasury securities are some of the most demanded securities in the world.
-The US Government (the issuer of Treasuries) offers them at their Treasury auction, which always occurs in the United States.
-Essentially, the US Government forces foreign investors to come to them.
+Treasury securities are among the most demanded securities in the world.
+The US Government (the issuer of Treasuries) offers them at Treasury auction, which always occurs in the United States.
+Essentially, the US Government requires foreign investors to come to it.
 Therefore, the US Government does not technically issue Eurodollar bonds.

 Sidenote